Hena234/MCS_Sandpile/README.md

 # Sandpile Simulations

-This repository contains implementations of various sandpile models, demonstrating the concept of self-organized criticality.
-The simulations are written in JavaScript using the p5.js library for visualization.
+This repository contains implementations of various sandpile models, demonstrating the concept of self-organized criticality written in JavaScript using the p5.js library for visualization.
-I have shown the difference in the log-log plot that arises from the change in the grid size of the canvas.
-The plot changes significantly as the grid is increassed from 10*10 to 400*400 pixels.
+This project shows the difference in the log-log plot that arises from the change in the grid size of the canvas.
+The plot changes significantly as the grid is increassed from 10x10 to 400x400 pixels.

 ## Table of Contents